cityofasheville/IranDivestment/README.md

-The list of Iranian Vendors is maintained in a Google Sheet https://docs.google.com/spreadsheets/d/*spreadsheetid*/edit Bedrock loads spreadsheet (iran_divestment.lib) and current vendors (vendors.lib) from Munis into Data Library.
+The list of Iranian Vendors is maintained in a Google Sheet https://docs.google.com/spreadsheets/d/*spreadsheetid*/edit Bedrock loads spreadsheet (iran_divestment) and current vendors (vendors.lib) from Munis into MDAStore1 database.
 This script compares them and sends email if found.

 Second sheet also allows whitelisting of vendors by ID.